Wastegate

 A wastegate is a valve that controls the flow of exhaust gases to the turbine wheel in a turbocharged engine system.

 Diversion of exhaust gases regulates the turbine speed, which in turn regulates the rotating speed of the compressor.
 The primary function of the wastegate is to regulate the maximum boost pressure in turbocharger systems, to protect the engine and the turbocharger.
-One advantage of installing a remote mount wastegate to a free-float (or non-WG) turbo includes allowance for a smaller A/R turbine housing, resulting in less lag time before the turbo begins to spool and create boost.
+One advantage of installing a remote mount wastegate to a free-float (or non-wastegate) turbo includes an allowance for a smaller area over radius (A/R) turbine housing, resulting in less lag time before the turbo begins to spool and create boost.
+One of the earliest usage of a modern wastegate was in the Saab 99 Turbo 1978, presented in 1977.

 Wastegate types

 External

 An external wastegate is a separate self-contained mechanism typically used with turbochargers that do not have internal wastegates.
 An external wastegate requires a specially constructed turbo manifold with a dedicated runner going to the wastegate.
 The external wastegate may be part of the exhaust housing itself.
 External wastegates are commonly used for regulating boost levels more precisely than internal wastegates in high power applications, where high boost levels can be achieved.
 External wastegates can be much larger since there is no constraint of integrating the valve or spring into the turbocharger and turbine housing.
 It is possible to use an external wastegate with an internally gated turbocharger.
 This can be achieved through a specially designed bracket that easily bolts on and restricts the movement of the actuator arm, keeping it from opening.
 Another route involves welding the internal wastegate shut which permanently keeps it from opening, but failure of the weld can allow it to open again.

 External wastegates generally use a valve similar to the poppet valve found in the cylinder head.
 However they are controlled by pneumatics rather than a camshaft and open in the opposite direction.
 External wastegates can also use a butterfly valve, though that is far less common.